somyavasudevan/claw4twitter/README.md

 # Claw
-Backend for the chrome extension Claw for hashtag recommendation, sentiment analysis and visualization
+Flask backend for the chrome extension Claw for hashtag recommendation, sentiment analysis and visualization

-The flask application currently recommends hashtags and the number of positive,negative and neutral tweets corresponding to an entity in JSON format.
+The application currently recommends hashtags and the number of positive,negative and neutral tweets corresponding to an entity in JSON format.

 ##Components